n1netails/n1netails/n1netails-api/readme.md

 - AUTH_OAUTH2_REDIRECT_SUCCESS (defaults to http://localhost:4200/#/oauth2/success?token=)
 - GITHUB_CLIENT_ID (create your own github client id via https://github.com/settings/developers)
-- GITHUB_CLIENT_SECRET (create your own github client secret via https://github.com/settings/developers)
+- GITHUB_CLIENT_SECRET (create your own github client secret via https://github.com/settings/developers) EMAIL_HOST (your own smtp mail server, localhost if you setup mail server using docker mailhog in the below section)
+- EMAIL_PORT (your own smtp mail server, 1025 if you setup mail server using docker mailhog in the below section)
+- EMAIL_USERNAME (your own smtp mail server, empty if you setup mail server using docker mailhog in the below section as mailhog does not require auth)
+- EMAIL_PASSWORD (your own smtp mail server, localhost if you setup mail server using docker mailhog in the below section as mailhog does not require auth)
+- EMAIL_ENABLED (enable the email function or not, default will be false)

 Example:
 ```bash